 Skip to content

-Case Study 06: HomeNest Property Group — Presentation Notes
+Case Study 6: HomeNest Property Group - Presentation Notes

-Presentation Format
+Presentation Guide

-Opening (2 min)
+Opening (3 min)

 “HomeNest Property Group manages 12,000 properties for 300 owners with 45,000 active tenants, and just acquired a maintenance company with 150 field technicians who have their own Salesforce org.
-The core architectural challenge is serving five distinct user populations — tenants, owners, regional managers, leasing agents, and technicians — each requiring sharply different visibility.
+The core architectural challenge is serving five distinct user populations (tenants, owners, regional managers, leasing agents, and technicians), each requiring sharply different visibility.
 My solution centers on a layered sharing model and a phased multi-org coexistence strategy.”

 Show System Landscape.
 Frame the scale: 950 internal users, 45,000 tenant portal users, 300 owner portal users, 150 field technicians, 12,000 properties, 8 external integrations.
 State the single-org decision with dual Experience Cloud communities.
+Call out the three-phase program structure and $3.8M budget.

-Deep Dive 1: Five-Population Sharing Model (8 min)
+Deep Dive 1: Five-Population Sharing Model (10 min)

 “Five user populations that must never see each other’s data.
 This is where the architecture succeeds or fails.”